Treatment of rhinosinusitis

 Green and white pills

 Oral corticosteroids.
 These medications are used to reduce the inflammation in severe rhinosinusitis, especially in patients who also have polyps.
-Oral corticosteroids can produce strong side effects when used for prolonged periods, so they are only used to treat severe symptoms.
+Oral corticosteroids can produce mid side effects when used for prolonged periods, so they are only used to treat severe symptoms.

 Medicines, pills